ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-template.md

 ## 3.1: My Take

-- I would go for...
+- I like doing this, but not everyone has to...
+  - Every section doesn't need an explanation if there are sub-sections.